nikrou/resto/README.md

 # resto
-POC for Rest API for doctlear
+Proof of concept for Rest API for doctlear